PostHog/posthog.com/contents/blog/posthog-vs-ga4.md

 Want to understand how PostHog and Google Analytics 4 (GA4) are different?
 Here's the short answer:

-- **Google Analytics** is a web analytics tool to track and analyze your website performance.
-It's built for marketers.
+- **Google Analytics** is designed for marketers to understand user traffic, performance of different marketing channels, and return on ad spend.

-- **PostHog** is an all-in-one platform that *includes* web analytics, product analytics and a whole bunch more – like session replays, A/B testing, surveys, and feature flags.
+- **PostHog** is an all-in-one platform that *includes* analytics and a whole bunch more – like session replays, A/B testing, surveys, and feature flags.
 It's built for engineers and product teams.

 In this article we’ll explore these differences in more detail, and take a deep dive into the analytics features of both.